KHarvey99/MCA-2019/README.md

 ### Acoustic Dataset- Spotify

 Live performances and recordings can be found and heard on multiple platforms.
 [Spotify](https://www.spotify.com/uk/) allows us to listen to the musical works, whether that be studio recorded and mastered albums and songs, or recorded live performaces from events and gigs.

-## WEEK 2 TASK

-### Notation

-Using [Musescore](https://musescore.org/eN), I decided to re-create a classic anthem from 1977; 'Night Fever' by the Bee Gee's.
-I chose to complete 12 bars of the score, which included the introduction and first verse of the song.

-## WEEK 3 TASK

-### Encoding notated music

-I converted my museScore file from last week to MEI.
-Then using [Verovio](https://www.verovio.org/index.xhtml) I was able to download the MEI file and upload it to GitHub where it can be rendered and viewed [here](https://kharvey99.github.io/MCA-2019/Week3/verovio.html).

-## WEEK 4 TASK

-### Computational analytics of notated music

-I generated a JSymbolic of my notated score, selecting feaures I thought were most interesting and relevant to the piece of music.
-I also created a piano roll and pitch hustogram using music21.

-## WEEK 5 TASK

-### Standards in Curation

-I have included metadata that helps to indentify and describe my encoded document.
-Placing relevant metadata in my MEI file.
-I created a schema based on this data.

-## WEEK 7 TASK

-### Challenges to music curation

-I returned to the metadata I created in week 5, and proceeded to include this metadata in my HTML pages with verovio.

-## WEEK 8 TASK

-### Music as sound

 [WEEK 2: Notated Music >>](https://kharvey99.github.io/MCA-2019/Week2/week2.html)